jmineroff/Domino-Launchpad-Quickstart/README.md

 <img src = readme_images/CopyAppLink.png width="800">
 </p>

-Paste the copied link into a new private/incognito window.
-Note that you're able to view the app without being logged into Domino.
+Paste the copied link into a new private/incognito window and.
+Note that you're able to view the app without being logged into Domino (though you will still need to be logged into Launchpad as this trial environment blocks all other ingress).
 Try sending this URL to a colleague at your company to show them the work you've done.

 PS - Domino provides free licenses for business users to login and view models/apps etc.

 ### *** End of Labs ***

 So now that we've got our model into production are we done?
 No!
 We want to make sure that any models we deploy stay healthy over time, and if our models do drop in performance, we want to quickly identify and remediate any issues.
 Stay tuned for a demo of integrated model monitoring to see how a ML Engineer would automate the model monitoring process and make remediation a breeze.